Introduction

 #> [1] "Industry"As expected, these vectors are the vector to within reasonable precision.

-If you want to check the inter-industry balances for consistency, use
+To check the inter-industry balances for consistency, use

 verify_inter_industry_balance().
 The tol